Soluto/airbag/README.md

 # airbag
 airbag is a tiny sidecar for your docker containers, meant to handle jwt authentication and basic metrics collection for you.

+## How to use it
+You should deploy airbag next to your container (In kubernetes, it means deploying them in the same pod) Using the env vars listed below, configure airbag's BACKEND_HOST_NAME (If airbag and your container are on the same pod, this will be localhost) and BACKEND_PORT.

+Next, you should route traffic directed for your container to airbag

 ## Configuration
 airbag uses environment variables for configuration, and supports the following options:
 * **BACKEND_HOST_NAME** - The name or ip of your service.
 Requests will be forwarded to this host once authenticated.